warrenp11/code-quiz/README.md

 # Code Quiz

-# Description
+## Description
 This coding quiz was designed as a homework assignment for Rutgers Coding Boot Camp.
-I was required to create a timed coding quiz that randomly asked the user questions and met all of the acceptance criteria (see Acceptance Criteria).
+I was required to create a timed coding quiz that randomly asked the user questions and met all of the acceptance criteria (see Acceptance Criteria below).

 This application was written from scratch, no base code was provided.

-# Installation
+## Installation
-No installation required. (see Websites below)
+No installation required (see Websites below).

-# Instructions
+## Instructions
 1. On the home page, click "Start Quiz"
 2. You will be prompted with a  series of multiple choice questions
     * You will have 100 seconds to answer all questions